fordevoted/NTU-1091-SPML-Adversarial_Defense/README.md

 # Security and Privacy of Machine Learning HW2: Black Box Defense

 ## Overview
-In this homework, you need to train a robust model for CIFAR-10 that can defend the adversarial examples.
-That the attacker will use adversarial examples (up to epsilon=8 in the L_infinity norm) to attack your model.
+the attacker will use adversarial examples (up to epsilon=8 in the L_infinity norm) to attack your model, which is under white-box setting.
+In this project, I train a robust model for CIFAR-10 that can defend the adversarial examples.

 ## Model
+My defense pipeline include image preprocessing, and adversarial training, etc. The detail can be found in the report *hw2_r09942066.pdf*

 ### Defense Model
 * resnet50

-## Attack
+## Attack for evaluation
 * PGD
 * FGSM